Our seven top-tips to lose weigh without counting calories:

 So, getting enough sleep means you’re better prepared to make healthy choices and are more likely to resist temptations.

 Understandably, a lack of sleep also means we’re less likely to exercise the next day.
 This means we’re facing a double issue of eating more and exercising less, which, over time, can lead to weight gain.

-To sleep better, aim to avoid screen time before bed, limit caffeine to before lunch, and consider supplements such as vitamin D, magnesium, and zinc.
+To sleep better, avoid screen time before bed, limit caffeine to before lunch, and try and get to bed at the same time each night.